Charleau-hub/git-workshop/presentation.md

 There are two ways of doing this

-- pull latest changes from main line and merge to your branch BEFORE you merge back to main line <!-- .element: class="fragment" data-fragment-index="1" -->
+- pull latest changes from main line and merge to your branch BEFORE you create your merge request back to main line <!-- .element: class="fragment" data-fragment-index="1" -->

 - rebase you branch <!-- .element: class="fragment" data-fragment-index="2" -->